jeffreyhanson/raptr/cran-comments.md

 ------------

-This version has a reduced installation time and fixes typos in the documentation.
+This version has a reduced installation time and fixes several typos in the documentation.
 Additionally, this version corrects a typo in one of the author's names.

 Thanks!